Why Every Consulting Firm Needs a Virtual Talent Bench

 What is a virtual bench?

-A virtual talent bench is an on-demand and flexible access to subject matter experts who can be dropped into projects within their practice areas to drive value while keeping your firm agile and lean.
+A virtual talent bench is an on-demand and flexible way to access subject matter experts who can be dropped into projects within their practice areas to drive value while keeping your firm agile and lean.

 Benefits of a Virtual Talent Bench